Next Australian federal election: Date of this election

 The election of senators must take place within one year before the terms expire for half-Senate elections, so the writs for a half-Senate election cannot be issued earlier than 1 July 2027.
 Since campaigns are for a minimum of 33 days, the earliest possible date for a simultaneous House and half-Senate election is Saturday, 7 August 2027.
 Given that the elections for the new senators must take place by 30 June 2028, the latest possible date for a half-Senate election is 20 May 2028.

 The latest possible election for the House of Representatives will be subject to the conditions above, with the house scheduled to first meet on 22 July 2025.
 Based on this, the house will expire on 21 July 2028, 10 days after that is 31 July 2028 and 27 days after that is 27 August 2028, and 31 days after that is Wednesday 27 September 2028.
 Given the fixed Saturday polling day the latest possible date for a house only election is Saturday 23 September 2028.

 A double dissolution (a deadlock-breaking provision to dissolve both houses of parliament) cannot be called within six months before the date of the expiry of the House of Representatives.
-That means that any double dissolution of the 48th Parliament would have had to be granted by Friday 21 January 2028.
+That means that any double dissolution of the 48th Parliament would have to be granted by Friday 21 January 2028.
 Allowing for the same stages indicated above, the last possible date for a double dissolution election would be 18 March 2028.
 This can only occur if a bill that passes the House of Representatives is rejected by the Senate twice, at least three months apart.

-Candidates

-Nominations open after the election is formally called, but some individuals have publicly announced their intention to run.